k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 # How did I get here

-I had to make lots of changes to existing decks to make something nice and useful - sadly the nicest deck I could find had traditional characters not simplified so like any good programmer I decided to avoid 1 hour of boring manually searching up (520!) cards! and replacing each traditional character to a simplified character by doing it
+I had to make lots of changes to existing decks to make them very nice and useful - sadly the nicest deck I could find had traditional characters not simplified so like any good programmer I decided to avoid 1 hour of boring manual work searching up (520!) cards! and replacing each traditional character to a simplified character by doing it

 ✨✨ programatically ✨✨